skale-me/skale/docs/skale-hackers-guide.md

 ### Local standalone mode

 The standalone mode is the default operating mode.
 All the processes, master and workers are running on the local host, using the [cluster] core NodeJS module.
 This mode is the simplest to operate: no dependency, and no server nor cluster setup and management required.
-It is used as any standard NodeJS package: simply `require('skale-engine')`, and that's it.
+It is used as any standard NodeJS package: simply `require('skale')`, and that's it.

 This mode is perfect for development, fast prototyping and tests on a single machine (i.e. a laptop).
 For unlimited scalibity, see distributed mode below.